dsuare1/elasticsearch-data/README.md

 ```
 and it will point to the complete binary path for `elasticsearch`

-Now that we have our `elasticsearch` instance up and running, leave the navigate back to [localhost:8080](http://localhost:8080 "http://localhost:8080"), click the "Home" button, and then click "Healthcheck elasticsearch client" button again.
+Now that we have our `elasticsearch` instance up and running, leave the terminal with the `elasticsearch` instance up and running and go back to [localhost:8080](http://localhost:8080 "http://localhost:8080"), click the "Home" button, and then click "Healthcheck elasticsearch client" button again.

 We should now see the following success page:

 ![elasticsearch-data landing page](https://github.com/dsuare1/elasticsearch-data/blob/master/public/images/elasticsearch-data-success-page.png?raw=true)

-We can click the "Seed Data" button to get some data bout the &copy; Netflix original series Black Mirror (one of my favorite shows) loaded into our `elasticsearch` client.
+We can click the "Seed Data" button to get some data about the &copy; Netflix original series Black Mirror (one of my favorite shows) loaded into our `elasticsearch` client.

 If everything went well, you should see the following success page: